priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-kondakadalaikala-chana-gravy.markdown

-Heat oil in a pressure cooker and add cinamon, cloves, fennel seeds and saute for few minutes.
+Heat the oil in a pressure cooker and add cinamon, cloves, fennel seeds and saute for few minutes.
 To that, add the chopped onions, curry leaves, turmeric powder and saute till the onions turn golden brown.
 Then, add chopped tomatoes, green chillies and cook till the tomatoes turn soft and mushy.